Skip to content

 Implement a records management policy

 A written records management policy converts compliance intent into repeatable process.
 It must specify: which document types to archive, the applicable retention period, access permissions, the archiving system to use, and the destruction procedure at retention end.
-The Information and Records Management Society (IRMS) publishes sector-specific toolkits for UK organisations.

-Use standardised naming and metadata
+Use standardized naming and metadata

 Apply the three-tier retention model

-- Inactive archives (retention period complete): secure destruction with certificate of destruction
+• Inactive archives (retention period complete): secure destruction with certificate of destruction

 Automate lifecycle management

-Manual archiving is the leading cause of retention failures โ documents are either archived too late, retained too long, or never archived at all.
+Manual archiving is the leading cause of retention failures -- documents are either archived too late, retained too long, or never archived at all.
 Automated workflows that trigger archiving events (contract signature, invoice approval, employee termination) eliminate this dependency on individual action.

 The CheckFile document verification platform integrates directly with major DMS and ERP systems to automate archiving at the point of document processing, reducing manual workload by 83% (CheckFile internal data, March 2026).